Expanding Access to Transportation

 3. We must improve and expand bike and pedestrian safety within our city.

 Bikers and pedestrians are commuters, not a niche of our population.
 Their safety must be taken seriously, especially as we encourage biking and walking as alternative forms of transportation.
 Many young people, especially students, rely on bikes to get around the city and to school, and deserve safe routes that are not just physically safe, but environmentally safe as well.
 I am supportive of the City Council’s vote to adopt Vision Zero, committing to eliminating road injuries and achieving safe and equitable movement for all.
 We need to build on this momentum.
+To read more about my plans to create bike safety in Newton, click HERE.

 I will support efforts to add protected bike lanes to our city’s roads and build wider sidewalks when possible, as well as connecting existing pathways to ensure better continuity of travel.
 We also must do better at clearing bike lanes and walkways in the winter so that everyone, from young residents to our senior citizens, can get outside and move throughout our city.
 I look forward to working collaboratively with groups like Bike Newton and Safe Routes to School (SRTS) to ensure that the steps we take are equitable, safe and occur with substantial community input.